JayaKrishnaNamburu/docusaurus-node-polyfills/Readme.md

 A tiny wrapper around node-polyfill-webpack-plugin to support `node-builtins` in docusaurus.
+Huge thanks for the webpack [plugin](https://github.com/Richienb/node-polyfill-webpack-plugin), which makes it easy here.

 Install it from npm using
 ```